decentraland/old-documentation/_posts/development-guide/2018-02-24-network-connections.md

 ```

 The request will include an additional series of headers, containing a signed message and a set of metadata to interpret that.
 The signed message consists of all the contents of the request encrypted using the player's ephemeral key.

+> Note: The `signedFetch()` also differs from the `fetch()` function in that the response is a full http message.
+To access the body of the response, parse the `.text` property of the response as in the example above.

 #### Validating a signed request